 Information / Resources / PressPress RoomBernstein Family

 Alexander Bernstein is Leonard Bernstein's second child.
-He is president of The Bernstein Family Foundation, and founding chairman of The Leonard Bernstein Center For Learning.
+He is president of Artful Learning, Inc., and founding chairman of The Leonard Bernstein Center For Learning.
 Prior to his full-time participation in the center, Bernstein taught for five years at the Packer-Collegiate Institute in Brooklyn, New York, first as a second grade teacher, then as a teacher of drama for the middle school.
 He has studied acting, performed professionally, and worked as a production associate at the ABC News Documentary Unit.
 Bernstein holds a Master's degree in English education from New York University and a Bachelor's degree from Harvard University.

 Nina Bernstein Simmons